rajki/rajki/README.md

 ### Hi there 👋

-I am a software engineer at Freshworks based out of Chennai, India.
+I am a software engineer at Personio based out of Munich.
 I build highly scalable cloud native applications and I've worked predominantly on Java/Spring Boot applications deployed to Kubernetes clusters.

 You can get to know more about my work on [my LinkedIn profile](https://www.linkedin.com/in/rajkiran-rajkumar-b4954145/).